 By: Robert H. Sheinberg, D.P.M., D.A.B.F.A.S., F.A.C.F.A.S.

 The peroneal tendons are two strong tendons that connect the muscles on the outside of the leg to the bones in the foot.
 They run behind the bone in the ankle called the fibula.
 When they contract they move the foot down and out.
 They play an important role in stabilizing the foot on uneven surfaces.
-When the foot turns excessively in (i.e. attempt at ankle sprain) these tendons contract and stabilize the ankle so that it does not twist too far in.
+When the foot turns excessively in (i.e. an attempt at ankle sprain) these tendons contract and stabilizes the ankle so that it does not twist too far in.
 Tendons are covered by a ligament called the peroneal retinaculum.
 It is a strong ligament that connects the outer leg bone (fibula) to the heel (calcaneus).
 The ligament covers the peroneal tendons and helps keep them in a groove behind the fibula.
-Under normal circumstances it helps to allow the tendons to contract with extremely high forces without dislocating.
-Without this ligament restraint, the muscle tendon unit cannot generate enough force during activity.
+Under normal circumstances, it helps to allow the tendons to contract with extremely high forces without dislocating.
+Without this ligament restraint, the muscle-tendon unit cannot generate enough force during an activity.
 If the tendons dislocate, they do not have a normal mechanical advantage and they become weak and painful and tears often develop in the tendon.

 - A shallow groove in the fibula may not allow the tendons to seat properly.